-Ales Zivkovic MSc (TA Psych) PTSTA(P) CTA(P) is a psychotherapist (UKCP registered), counsellor, clinical supervisor, and trainer.
+Ales Zivkovic, MSc, PTSTA(P), CTA(P) is a psychotherapist (UKCP registered), counsellor, clinical supervisor, and trainer.
 He holds an MSc in Transactional Analysis Psychotherapy and is a Provisional Teaching and Supervising Transactional Analyst (Psychotherapy) – PTSTA(P).
 He is also a Certified Transactional Analyst (Psychotherapy) – CTA(P) and has a Diploma in Transactional Analysis Counselling.
 As part of his PhD research in counselling and psychotherapy, Ales is currently studying the psychotherapeutic treatment of personality impairments and personality disorders.
 He is also an active author in peer-reviewed journal publishing.

 Ales runs his private psychotherapy, counselling, and clinical supervision practice in Central London (Mayfair W1K and Marylebone W1G).
-As a psychotherapist (and counsellor), Ales predominantly works with issues of identity and the sense of self, as well as with challenging personality features.
+He also supports clients internationally, working with them online.
+He works with individuals, couples, and groups.
+As a psychotherapist and counsellor, Ales predominantly deals with issues of identity and the sense of self, as well as with challenging personality features.
 In relationships, such issues often cause reoccurring problematic relational patterns, some of which may include losing oneself in relationships, avoidance of conflict, difficulties with authority, dependency and co-dependency, and many other difficulties.
 They may also include an inner experience of emptiness, meaninglessness, and purposelessness and may manifest themselves in symptoms such as anxiety, depression, poor self-esteem, various forms of addiction, personality disorders, eating disorders (including binge-eating disorder), self-harm, self-sabotage, issues of obsessive-compulsive nature etc. Origins of these difficulties can often be found in one’s adverse experiences earlier in life, such as developmental (childhood) difficulties or other adverse childhood experiences (ACEs), such as developmental trauma and neglect.

 Ales’ psychotherapy and counselling experience also involves working with individuals and groups within a large NHS GP surgery, as well as an involvement within secondary psychiatric setting as an honorary psychotherapy counsellor at NHS North Westminster Community Mental Health Team (CMHT).